-a) the various policies1 which impact on the ITU staff including, inter alia, the Standards of Conduct for the International Civil Service established by the International Civil Service Commission (ICSC), the ITU Staff Regulations and Staff Rules and the ITU ethics policies;
+a) the various policies2 which impact on the ITU staff including, inter alia, the Standards of Conduct for the International Civil Service established by the International Civil Service Commission (ICSC), the ITU Staff Regulations and Staff Rules and the ITU ethics policies;

-b) the adoption of a number of resolutions since 1996 by the United Nations General Assembly, highlighting the need for gender balance throughout the United Nations system;

-c) Decision 517, adopted by the ITU Council at its 2004 session, on strengthening the dialogue between the Secretary-General and the ITU Staff Council;

-d) Resolution 1253, adopted by the Council at its 2006 session, establishing the Tripartite Group on Human Resources Management, and the group's various reports to the Council concerning its achievements, such as the elaboration of the strategic plan, the establishment of an ethics policy, and other activities;
+b) that gender equality is not simply a basic human right but a prerequisite for achieving peace, prosperity and sustainable development (SDG Goal 5: Achieve gender equality and empower all women and girls);

+c) United Nations General Assembly (UNGA) Resolution 70/1, on transforming our world: The 2030 Sustainable Development Agenda, which affirmed a comprehensive, far-reaching and people-centred set of universal and transformative set of goals and targets;

+d) UNGA Resolution 72/235, on human resources development, which stresses among other things that technological changes and breakthroughs are expanding at a rapid pace and impacting the world of work and that, in this regard, the development of human resources needs to keep pace and be supported by proactive strategies, investments and normative frameworks to address emerging issues relating to the future of work, education and training;

+e) UNGA Resolution 72/234, on women in development, which recalls the commitment to promote gender equality and the empowerment of women and girls including through the Sustainable Development Goals;

+f) Resolution 70 (Rev. XXXX, XXXX) of the Plenipotentiary Conference, on mainstreaming a gender perspective in ITU and promotion of gender equality and the empowerment of women through information and communication technologies;

-e) Resolution 25 (Rev. Busan, 2014) of this conference, on strengthening the regional presence, and specifically on the importance of the role played by the regional offices in disseminating information on ITU's activities to its Member States and Sector Members;
+g) Resolution 25 (Rev. XXXX, XXXX), on strengthening the regional presence, and specifically on the importance of the role played by the regional offices in disseminating information on ITU's activities to its Member States and Sector Members, and that there is a need for ongoing evaluation of the staffing requirement for regional and area offices;

-f) the human resources strategic plan which was adopted by the Council at its 2009 session (Document C09/56) as a living document;
+h) Council Resolution 1299 (2008) which instructed the Secretary-General to prepare, in collaboration with the ITU Staff Council, a comprehensive human resources strategic plan;

+i) Council Resolution 1106 (1996, last modified 2001), on implementation of the recommendations of the Tripartite Consultative Group on Human Resources Management, which reflects issues relating to incentive payments and staff promotion;

+j) Council Decision 517 (2004, last modified 2009), adopted by the ITU Council at its 2004 session, on strengthening the dialogue between the Secretary-General and the ITU Staff Council;

+k) other ITU Council Decisions and Resolutions relating to various aspects of human resources management;

-g) the United Nations System-Wide Action Plan on gender equality and the empowerment of women (UN-SWAP),
+l) the United Nations System-Wide Action Plan on gender equality and the empowerment of women (UN-SWAP3),

 considering

-a) the value of the human resources of the Union to the fulfilment of its goals;
+a) the high value of the human resources of ITU and of the effective management of those resources to the fulfilment of its goals;

-b) that ITU's human resources strategies should emphasize the continued importance of maintaining a well-trained, geographically equitable and gender-balanced workforce, while recognizing budget constraints;
+b) that ITU's human resources strategies should emphasize the importance of developing and maintaining a well-trained, geographically equitable and gender-balanced workforce, while recognizing budget constraints;

-c) the value, both to the Union and to the staff, of developing those resources to the fullest extent possible through various human resources development activities, including in-service training and training activities in accordance with staffing levels;
+c) the value, both to the Union and to the staff, of developing those resources to the fullest extent through various human resources development activities, including in-service training and training activities in accordance with staffing levels;

-d) the impact on the Union and its staff of the continuing evolution of activities in the field of telecommunications and the need for the Union and its human resources to adapt to this evolution through training and staff development;

-e) the importance of human resources management and development in support of ITU's strategic orientations and goals,

-f) the need to follow a recruitment policy appropriate to the requirements of the Union, including the redeployment of posts and recruitment of specialists at the start of their career;
+d) the need to follow a recruitment policy appropriate to the requirements of the Union, including the redeployment of posts and recruitment of specialists at the start of their career;

-g) the need to achieve equitable geographical distribution of appointed staff of the Union;
+e) the need to achieve equitable geographical distribution of appointed staff of the Union;

-h) the need to facilitate the recruitment of more women in the Professional and higher categories, especially at the senior levels;
+f) the need to facilitate the recruitment of more women with the appropriate qualifications and the necessary professional experience in the Professional and higher categories, especially at the senior levels,